qlever-dev/qlever-docs/docs/faq.md

 We currently treat every commit to the `master` branch as a release.
-In particular, each commit comes with a detailed description and an own Docker image on https://hub.docker.com/r/adfreiburg/qlever/.
-Each commit is extensively tested and reviewed before being merged into `master`.
+In particular, each commit comes with a detailed description and an own Docker image on https://hub.docker.com/r/adfreiburg/qlever/, tagged with the commit hash as well as with the corresponding pull request number.
+Each commit is extensively tested and reviewed before being merged into the QLever `master`.

 ## Are there publications about QLever?

-Yes, see the README of https://github/ad-freiburg/qlever.
+Yes, see the README of https://github.com/ad-freiburg/qlever.